Quick start using tqec

 # purposes.

-compiled_computation = compile_block_graph(block_graph, observables=[observables[1]])
+compiled_computation = compile_block_graph(block_graph, observables=[correlation_surfaces[1]])

 From this compiled computation, the final stim.Circuit